 - A communication fault, perhaps temporary, between the credit card processing system and your bank prevented presentation of the transaction request to your bank.
 (If the bank reports no record of an attempted transaction, this is a possibility.)

-On very rare occasions the web site of the credit card payments processor (eCard S.A.) may present an English and/or Polish language error message such as: no connection to the credit card issuer, incorrect command, or expired session.
-Two possible explanations for this error are:
+Though very rare, it is possible to encounter an error message such as: no connection to the credit card issuer, incorrect command, or expired session.
+Two possible explanations for such error are:

-- The session timed out because the bank did not provide the electronic approval within the allowed time.
+- The session timed out because the credit card issuing bank did not provide the electronic authorization within the allowed time period.

 - Attempt the on-line purchase again a bit later (or the next day).